naver/egjs-axes/demo/started.md

 ```

 #### 7. Enjoy!
-You can change the value of the axis through touch, mouse or anything else.
+You can change the value of the axis through touch screen, mouse or anything else.